 We have reported and written about these regulatory problems and customer complaints over many years.
 B. Riley Wealth Management is a repeat offender: there are over 18 FINRA-reported proceedings citing the firm with one form of supervisory lapses or another.

-A Brief Overview of Some of the Regulatory Problems B. Riley Wealth Management Has Faced Over the Years*
+A Brief Overview of Some of the Complaints and Regulatory Problems B. Riley Wealth Management Has Faced Over the Years*

 B. Riley Wealth Management has been repeatedly censured, warned, and fined for its own misconduct and failure to supervise its army of financial advisors.* A few of the notable FINRA Sanctions for its Supervisory Failures are below: